YuryStrozhevsky/XSEC/README.md

 - [**WRK (Windows Research Kernel)**](https://github.com/jmcjmmcjc/wrk-v1.2)

 ### Collaboration
 I do think current set of tests could be increased.
-Fill free to open a "pull request" in case you have a good tests for related to Windows Access Control.
+Fill free to open a "pull request" in case you have a good tests related to Windows Access Control.

 ### License
 XSEC library